zzzprojects/EntityFramework-Classic/docs/pages/features/query-include-filter.md

  > Most of those limitations will be removed when the **Query Include Filter** code will be integrated  directly in **Entity Framework Classic**.

 ### Cannot filter entities already loaded
 If an entity is already part of the `ChangeTracker` (the context), it's impossible to exclude it even with the `IncludeFilter`.
-That's how the `ChangeTracker` work.
+That's how the `ChangeTracker` works.

 ```csharp
 // using Z.EntityFramework.Plus; // Don't forget to include this.